'Tis the Season for Annual Marketing Planning!

 Like most formalized business statements, the marketing plan has a standard format.
-Marketing plans tend to include the firm’s vision and mission statements, market analysis, situational analysis, marketing goals and objectives and strategy.
+Marketing plans include the firm's vision and mission statements, market analysis, situational analysis, marketing goals and objectives, and strategy.
 Since "Fresh Ideas" is a blog for digital marketing methods, this flexible format allows for both digital and traditional marketing methods.

 Begin the plan by briefly discussing the firm's current condition.
 This discussion should cover the following elements:

 - A description of the firm's professional services;

 - A description of how the firm markets its professional services offering;

 - A description of the firm's current markets and associated client profiles;

 Analyze the firm's target markets and associated clients.